peihsinsu/bigquery/README.md

 ## Get Query Results

-Retrieve results from previous query.
-Larger queries will timeout and respond before ther esults are collected.
+Retrieve results from a previously run query.
+Larger queries will timeout and respond with no data before the results are collected.
 Use this to retrieve the results.
-Below is an example.
+Below is an example of querying and waiting for results.

 ```
 bq.job.query(prjId, 'select count(*) from publicdata:samples.wikipedia', function(e,r,d){